 An introduction to HSW Act produced by WorkSafe can be found here.

 While the HSW Act is clear that health and safety is everyone’s responsibility, it is also clear that key organisations and the officers of those organisations owe a duty of care not to expose people to risks.
 Ministry units are responsible to do whatever is reasonably practicable to ensure the health and safety of all people who come into contact with the Church.

-Detailed guidelines for understanding the HSW Act, procedures and templates have now been developed and are available for you to downloaded, as well as a copy of the Child Protection Policy.
-Please note that resources and training are still being developed to support protection of children and young people in our Diocese.
+Detailed guidelines for understanding the HSW Act, procedures and templates have now been developed and are available for you to downloaded, as well as a copy of the Safeguarding Policy.

 If you need any assistance please contact the Registrar email@example.com including support with how to make a Worksafe notification should you need to.